unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   - **Update Mesh Colliders**
     if enabled and the mesh is updated, update MeshCollider properties as well.

-- **Animation Interpolation** : Sets the animation interpolation method.
+- **Animation Interpolation**: sets the animation interpolation method.

   |**Values** |**Description** |
   |:---       |:---|